aws/aws-cdi-sdk/README.md

 If any of these issues occurs, check your firewall settings.
 There are three different locations where the packets could be filtered: EC2 Security Groups, VPC Network Access Control Lists (ACLs), or a firewall on the Linux or Windows instance itself.

 For socket-based communication and for the control ports for EFA-based communication, make sure that UDP traffic is allowed to access that port from the instance you are sending from.
 The easiest way to ensure this is to use the same security group on all EC2 instances that you have communicating with each other, and then make sure to use private IPv4 addresses instead of public ones.
-If you use public IP addresses, you may need to add explicit whitelisting for any IP addresses that you want to allow traffic from.
+If you use public IP addresses, you may need to add explicit entries for any IP addresses that you want to allow traffic from.
 Note that for the control ports for EFA, there is bidirectional communication between the instances, so make sure that the transmitter and receiver instances have ports open for each other.
 The security group configuration can be found in the EC2 section of the AWS console.
 Also, ensure that the traffic is not being blocked by network ACLs.
 The network ACL configuration can be found in the VPC section of the AWS console.

 ## Communication failure and firewall settings